Reorganization in Traunstein: Who will be our new district administrator?

 Am 29.
 Juni 2025 wählt der Landkreis Traunstein einen neuen Landrat.
 Neun Kandidaten treten an, um über 144.000 Bürger zu vertreten.

-On June 29, 2025, the district of Traunstein elected a new district administrator.
-Nine candidates compete to represent over 144,000 citizens.
-(Symbolbild/MW)
+On June 29, 2025, the Traunstein district will elect a new district administrator.
+Nine candidates are running to represent over 144,000 citizens.

 Reorganization in Traunstein: Who will be our new district administrator?

-In the district of Traunstein, it is finally time on June 29, 2025: a new district administrator is elected.
-The new election was necessary because the previous incumbent Siegfried Sebastian Walch (CSU) was elected to the German Bundestag.
-Walch, who had been at the head of the district since 2014, should have been his office until 2026.
-In his absence, his deputy Josef Konhäuser took over the business and calls up the citizens for election participation.
+In the Traunstein district the time has finally come on June 29, 2025: a new district administrator will be elected.
+The new election became necessary because the previous incumbent, Siegfried Sebastian Walch (CSU), was elected to the German Bundestag.
+Walch, who has been at the head of the district since 2014, should have continued in office until 2026.
+In his absence, his deputy Josef Konhäuser has taken over the business and is calling on citizens to take part in the election.

-The district election is called around 145,000 citizens to vote.
-A majority of more than half of the votes are required to win in the first ballot.
-If this does not succeed, there is a runoff election on July 13, in which the two candidates with the most votes will compete against each other.
-The results of the election will be published on the website of the district office on the election evening and thus made accessible for everyone.
+Around 145,000 citizens are called upon to cast their votes in the district election.
+A majority of more than half of the votes is required to win in the first round.
+If this does not succeed, there will be a runoff election on July 13th in which the two candidates with the most votes will compete against each other.
+The results of the election will be published on the district office's website on election evening and will therefore be transparently accessible to everyone.

-nine candidates apply for the coveted office.
-Below is a colorful mix of political profiles:
+Nine candidates are applying for the coveted office.
+These include a colorful mix of political profiles:

 • Sebastian Gruttauer (AfD)